QWERTZexe/QWERTZ-Core/README.md

 - `/givealive <item> [amount] [data]` - Give an item to all alive players
 - `/tpalive` - Teleport all alive players to you
 - `/tpdead` - Teleport all dead players to you
+- `/tpall` - Teleport all players to you
 - `/tphere <player>` - Teleport the selected player to you
 - `/clearalive` - Clears the inventory of all alive players
 - `/cleardead` - Clears the inventory of all dead players